So you’ve got a hiker in on your gift list this year, but you have no clue what to get them. It’s okay, we are a picky bunch and gear is complicated.

-The Buff is a brilliant invention.
+On the list again this year is the Buff.
+It’s simply a brilliant invention.
 It’s a neck gaiter, headband, hat, pillow, sweat rag, you name it!
+I’ve tried other knock-off brands and they just aren’t the same, so certainly stick with the buff brand.
 I don’t go on any adventures, warm or cold, without my Buff.
 It protects against the wind, dries quick, and blocks UV rays.
 With so many different colors and designs, it’s a great gift that adds a personal touch of style to any hiker’s wardrobe.
 Cost: $15-$20

 National Geographic Maps

-Every great explorer needs a map, and National Georgraphic’s paper maps don’t require batteries.
+Know someone who is planning the ultimate National Park trip?
+Give the gift of navigation this season with a map that won’t run out of batteries.
 I never head into the Gore Range without my National Geographic map of the region.
-Maybe the hiker on your gift list is looking to explore a new area, what better gift to get their adventure started than with a map?
 These maps are durable and water resistant so they can take a beating on the trail.
 Cost: $9-$15